 International students may be able to study this course on a part-time basis but this is dependent on visa regulations.
 Please visit the Government website for more information about student visas.

-On the international pathway, all modules in semester one are required.
+For students taking the MARM (not digital or international pathways) all modules in semester one are compulsory.

 This core module introduces students to the key concepts associated with record-keeping and encourages them to consider how they may be applicable in various environments and for different purposes.